ClemensElflein/open_mower_ros/README.md

 # Notes / ToDos
 - For local navigation, I have tried to use the teb_local_planner.
 Unfortunately, it seems that (at least for me) the noetic version is VERY broken.
 Therefore I added the current melodic dev version as git submodule to this repo.
 It seems to work fine with ROS noetic and this setup here.
+- If the map has no docking point set, planning crashes as soon as we try to approach the docking point.
+TODO: check, before even starting to mow.
 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.